metatube-community/metatube-community.github.io/index.md

 ### Suggestions

-- Better file naming can improve search/identification accuracy, see [naming rules](https://github.com/javtube/jellyfin-plugin-javtube/wiki/%E5%91%BD%E5%90%8D%E8%A7%84%E8%8C%83) for more details.
+- Normal file names can improve search/identification accuracy, see [naming rules](https://github.com/javtube/jellyfin-plugin-javtube/wiki/%E5%91%BD%E5%90%8D%E8%A7%84%E8%8C%83) for more details.
 - Select `JavTube` as the only Metadata Provider can avoid certain conflict bugs.

 ## Feedback

-- If you encounter bugs, please submit issues at [issues](https://github.com/javtube/jellyfin-plugin-javtube/issues).
+- If you encounter bugs, please submit issues at [Issues](https://github.com/javtube/jellyfin-plugin-javtube/issues).
 - If you have any questions, welcome and feel free to ask at [Discussions](https://github.com/javtube/jellyfin-plugin-javtube/discussions).

 ## Screenshots